NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         # END NEW
 ```

+ ### Step 4.1.3: Add new function
-After adding to the `get_item` function, we will create a new function to get the position of the primitive.
-We will call this function `get_as_floats` and inside of this function we will request the position and get the value from the item:
+ After adding to `get_item()`, create a new function to get the position of the primitive.
+Call this function `get_as_floats()` and inside of this function request the position and get the value from the item:

 ```python
 ...